Matthew 2:1: Content

 For a collection of other versions see BibleHub Matthew 2:1.

 Birth of Jesus

 Matthew's account of the actual birth of Jesus is limited to Matthew 1:25 and this verse.
-Unlike Luke's Gospel, Matthew's narrative pays very little attention to this event, focusing far more on what occurred before and after.
+Unlike Luke's Gospel, Matthew's narrative pays very little attention to this event, focusing far more on what occurred beforehand and afterwards.

 Bethlehem

 This is the first point in the Gospel at which Bethlehem is mentioned.
 That it is specified as being "in Judea" is ascribed by Albright and Mann to the need to distinguish it from another Bethlehem in Zebulun, likely the modern town of Beit Lahna.
 Other scholars feel it is also to assert that Jesus was born in the heart of Judaism and also a link to the Old Testament figure Judas or Judah.

 Jesus being born in Bethlehem is important to both Matthew and Luke, but it links especially closely to the genealogy in Matthew 1.
 The genealogy focuses on how Jesus was the heir to King David.
 David was born in Bethlehem and Jesus being born here cemented his role as the Davidic heir.
 Having him born in Bethlehem was also important as it is believed that critics attacked Jesus' origin in the minor and peripheral town of Nazareth.